digitoimistodude/dudestack/README.md

 * PHP >= 5.3.2 (for Composer)
 * Ruby >= 1.9 (for Capistrano)

-# Installation

-1. Clone this repo to your home directory
-2. Make the bash script global by `sudo cp ~/wpstack-rolle/createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`
-3. Edit createproject.sh with your favourite editor.
-For Sublime Text, use `subl ~/wpstack-rolle/createproject.sh`
-4. Start tuning up to your needs.
-See instructions and **Getting started** below.

-If you are using [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant), you need to "pair" your machine with the VM (I presume you are already set up keypairs, if not, run without password: `ssh-keygen -t rsa`):

-    cat ~/.ssh/id_rsa.pub | ssh vagrant@10.1.2.3 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys' && chmod -Rv 755 ~/.ssh && chmod 400 ~/.ssh/id_rsa

 ## createproject.sh

 Creating a new project has a lot of configs to do.
 I wanted to automate most of it by creating a bash script.
 The script assumes: